trisulnsm/dinodoc/trisuldocs/docs/ag/domain/trisulctl.md

 ### Stop the Domain

-On `quit` the CLI tool exits but the domain processes still run in the backgruound.
+On `quit` the CLI tool exits but the domain processes still run in the background.
 To stop it :

 | Command       | Description |
 | ------------- | ----------- |